OpenEvalProject/evals/manuscripts/elife-81692/v2/manuscript.md

 ![Figure 68.](https://cdn.elifesciences.org/articles/81692/elife-81692-fig68-v2.jpg)

 **Figure 68.:** We simulate 50 phages, each with 5 protospacers represented by letters from the alphabet, uniformly sampled.
 We simulate 420 bacterial spacers, drawn from the alphabet either uniformly (top row) or following an exponential distribution with mean 6 (bottom row).
 We construct arrays by sampling from the set of 420 spacers without replacement, either creating arrays of constant length (left column), or of variable length with a gaussian distribution (middle column) or exponential distribution (right column).
 Average immunity is calculated as in Equation 90 except the indices run over all arrays and not over individual sequences, and the presence of any matching pair gives perfect immunity.
 Blue points are average results over 50 simulations; error bars are standard deviation.
-The black dashed curve is given by .an=1-Cn=1-(1-a1)n
+The black dashed curve is given by $a_{n}=1-C^{n}=1-(1-a_{1})^{n}$.

 We developed a simple theoretical model for the change in average immunity as array length increases.
-The baseline average immunity when bacteria are assumed to have single spacers we denote a1, and define a constant C=1-a1.
-Then as array length increases, the total number of bacteria decreases and the overlap increases, but by a smaller factor than the population size decrease: the remaining average immunity that could be gained is reduced with the same fraction as the original average immunity so that the average immunity for an array of length n+1 is an+1=1-(1-an)⁢C. Plotting 1-an vs. n on a log plot gives a straight line.
-Plugging in a1=1-C gives an=1-Cn, plotted as a black dashed line in Figure 68.
+The baseline average immunity when bacteria are assumed to have single spacers we denote a1, and define a constant $C=1-a_{1}$.
+Then as array length increases, the total number of bacteria decreases and the overlap increases, but by a smaller factor than the population size decrease: the remaining average immunity that could be gained is reduced with the same fraction as the original average immunity so that the average immunity for an array of length $n+1$ is $a_{n+1}=1-(1-a_{n})⁢C$.
+Plotting $1-a_{n}$ vs. $n$ on a log plot gives a straight line.
+Plugging in $a_{1}=1-C$ gives $a_{n}=1-C^{n}$, plotted as a black dashed line in Figure 68.
 The theory agrees well with the simulated results except for when array length is exponentially distributed; in this case, we believe the presence of several very long and very short arrays means that short-array bacteria do not get the coverage of multiple spacers while the long-array bacteria have redundant spacers.
-This functional form for average immunity as a function of array length is very similar to a quantity derived by Iranzo et al., 2013 — they calculated that the probability that a random bacterium is immune to a random phage, each with a random set of spacers and protospacers is pc=1-(1-α⁢nNt)Ns, where n is the average bacterial array length, Nt is the total number of unique protospacers, and Ns is the number of protospacers per phage.
-The constant α is a scaling factor that measures the degree of correlation between matching spacer and protospacer abundances.
+This functional form for average immunity as a function of array length is very similar to a quantity derived by Iranzo et al., 2013 — they calculated that the probability that a random bacterium is immune to a random phage, each with a random set of spacers and protospacers is $p_{c}=1-(1-\alpha⁢\frac{n}{N_{t}})^{N_{s}}$, where $n$ is the average bacterial array length, $N_{t}$ is the total number of unique protospacers, and $N_{s}$ is the number of protospacers per phage.
+The constant $\alpha$ is a scaling factor that measures the degree of correlation between matching spacer and protospacer abundances.
 Their scaling is as a function of the phage array length instead of bacterial, but the same intuition applies.

 An interesting result of this analysis is that the relative immune benefit from gaining a spacer decreases as immunity increases: a CRISPR array twice as long does not provide double the immunity.
 A similar diminishing-returns result has also been observed in theoretical models of vertebrate immunity where the relative decrease in immune susceptibility and increase in immune memory both decrease as the number of infections increases over an organism’s lifetime (Mayer et al., 2019).
 Long CRISPR arrays are also subject to a dilution effect: spacers compete to form complexes with limited Cas protein machinery, and if the number of spacers is high, there is a higher chance that the needed spacer is not available in high enough numbers during an infection (Martynov et al., 2017; Bradde et al., 2020).

-## Average immunity negatively correlates with diversity regardless of array size
+#### Average immunity negatively correlates with diversity regardless of array size

 This section describes the toy model we present in results ‘Pathogen and host diversity must be considered together.